NeverSinkDev/NeverSink-Filter/README.md

 --------------------------

-Download the latest filter from the "releases" section.
-Extract the files using WinRar/7zip or a similar tool.
+1) Download the latest filter from the "releases" section.
+2) Extract the files using WinRar/7zip or a similar tool.

-Paste the .filter files into the following folder:
+3) Paste the .filter files into the following folder:

-%userprofile%/Documents/My Games/Path of Exile
+- %userprofile%/Documents/My Games/Path of Exile

-INGAME: Escape -> Options -> UI -> Scroll down -> Select one of the filters from the dropdown box.
+4) INGAME: Escape -> Options -> UI -> Scroll down -> Select one of the filters from the dropdown box.

-Done.
+5) Done.
 Enjoy.

+I recommend using NotePad++ to edit the filter.

 --------------------------